 Visual anomaly detection (FOMO-AD)

-Training visual anomaly detection models involves developing algorithms to identify unusual patterns or anomalies in image data that do not conform to the expected behavior.
+Training visual anomaly detection (FOMO-AD) models involves developing algorithms to identify unusual patterns or anomalies in image data that do not conform to the expected behavior.
 These models are crucial in various applications, including industrial inspection, medical imaging, and logistics.

 Neural networks are powerful but have a major drawback: handling unseen data, like defects in a product during manufacturing, is a challenge due to their reliance on existing training data.
 Even entirely novel inputs often get misclassified into existing categories.
-Gaussian Mixture Models (GMMs) are clustering techniques that we can use for anomaly detection.

 A Gaussian Mixture Model represents a probability distribution as a mixture of multiple Gaussian (normal) distributions.
 Each Gaussian component in the mixture represents a cluster of data points with similar characteristics.
 Thus, GMMs work using the assumption that the samples within a dataset can be modeled using different Gaussian distributions.